Bootstrap Node

 You can get Tezos node snapshots in the following place run by the Tezos Foundation

 Using the first bootstrap method below ensures that the snapshot is checked for consistency both programmatically and by your checking the blockchain explorer(s) to confirm the block hash.
-This is the most reliable and robust method but it it also the slowest.
+This is the most reliable and robust method but it is also the slowest.

 tezbake stop